-Beef that has been undercooked, contaminated with raw meat juice or left out at room temperature for several hours may become tainted with insidious bacteria.
-Even the strong gastrointestinal juices in your stomach do not kill these bacteria, which will multiply inside the human body at an exponential rate.
+Bad ground beef that has been undercooked, contaminated with raw meat juice or left out at room temperature for several hours may become tainted with insidious bacteria.
+Even the strong acid in your stomach do not kill these bacteria, which will multiply inside the human body at an exponential rate.

 Some bacteria with a long incubation period, such as Listeria monocytogenes, may not produce symptoms for a month.
-If you discover you have consumed tainted beef, yet do not experience symptoms immediately, do not continue to eat the meat, assuming that the symptoms will not occur.
+If you discover you ate bad beef, yet do not experience symptoms immediately, do not continue to eat the meat, assuming that the symptoms will not occur.

 Sometimes Campylobacter jejuni and L. monocytagenes will also cause body aches and swollen lymph glands.
 In nearly all cases, there is moderate to extreme fatigue.
-These symptoms are seldom life threatening, except in infants, the elderly and those with a compromised immune system.
+These symptoms are seldom life threatening, except in infants, older people and those with a compromised immune system.
 The most common serious complication is dehydration caused by diarrhea and vomiting.

 The very young, old and immune compromised may experience complications longer than this.
 Some serious complications of L. monocytogenes, such as meningitis and meningo-encephalitis, can last for weeks.